dc435/TimelineTailor/README.md

 1. Serves the fronted;
 2. Coordinates messaging between the text-processing model, the database and the user.

-The substantive text-processing model is hosted on a separate repository.
+The substantive text-processing model is hosted on a separate repository (https://github.com/dc435/TimelineTailor_Model).

 # User Experience